mstocco/mariostoc.co/content/traininglog/20210328-ironman2021-22weeksout.md

 <!---->
 I have been making to the top of that rock garden on previous rides; today I needed to push the bike the last 50m.
 Regardless I kept riding up from there.
 I stopped for some sugar and a breather half way up _Scafe Hill Trail_ an had another push-bike session before the cresting the _Mount Stewart Trail_.

-What goes up...
-It was a blast coming down off the hill.
+What goes up...  was a blast down the hill.

 I doubled back down _Highland Road_ and spent some time exploring the area near _Panhandle Trail_.
-There was another trail nearby called the _Hector Connector_ that I seen friends on Strava ride.
+There was another trail nearby called the _Hector Connector_ that I noticed friends on Strava ride.
 I went in search for that.
-I should be careful what I wish for as that trail is a goat path rated as black diamond **&diamond;**.
+I should be careful what I wish for as that trail is a goat path rated as black diamond.
 Needless to say I walked more that I rode the tricky parts.

 I was passed by a grandma on an e-bike on the _Goose_; legs were feeling it at the end.